HomAfromPTZ/Request-Call-Back-Translated/readme.txt

 == Installation ==

 1. Unzip package contents
-2. Upload `request-callback` directory to the `/wp-content/plugins/` directory
+2. Upload "`request-callback`" directory to the "`/wp-content/plugins/`" directory
-3. Activate the plugin through the `Plugins` menu in WordPress
+3. Activate the plugin through the "`Plugins`" menu in WordPress
-4. Configure the plugin by going to `Settings > Request Call Back`.
-Note: the plugin will work with default settings, however it is recommended to configure your email address and `thank you` page.
+4. Configure the plugin by going to "`Settings > Request Call Back`".
+Note: the plugin will work with default settings, however it is recommended to configure your email address and "`thank you`" page.
-5. To add the button, place `<?php do_action('wpcallback_button'); ?>` in your template file where you want the button to appear (e.g. header.php).
+5. To add the button, place "`<?php do_action('wpcallback_button'); ?>`" in your template file where you want the button to appear (e.g. header.php).
 Note: you need this code if using lightbox mode (default).
-If `Display mode` is set to use an existing page, adding the button code is optional.
+If "`Display mode`" is set to use an existing page, adding the button code is optional.
 6. Make any required CSS and style modifications to meet your needs.
 7. Test and enjoy :)